AckeeCZ/petrus/src/sagas/tokens/tokens.md

 # Tokens

-This directory contains logic for **storing and retrieving tokens** to and from a local storage (if persistance option isn't `NONE`) and **setting up timeout for refreshing access token** before it expires.
+This directory contains logic for **storing and retrieving tokens** to and from a local storage (if persistence option isn't `NONE`) and **setting up timeout for refreshing access token** before it expires.

 ## How does it work